FlowFuse/docker-compose/README.md

 To build the 2 required containers simply run `./build-containers.sh`.

-This will build and tag both `flowforge/forge-docker` and `flowforge/node-red`
+This will build and tag both `flowforge/forge-docker` and `flowforge/node-red` and `flowforge/file-server`

 #### flowforge/flowforge-docker